Damae: Collaborations and solo work

 Damae has also collaborated with various artists as a featured singer.
 Kyau vs Albert feat.
 Damae, "Velvet Morning" (EastWest/Euphonic), 'Distant Soundz' feat.
 Damae, "Just Wanna Luv You" (Inferno).
-Her single with Londonbeat "I've Been Thinking About You" was a worldwide hit.
 Damae co-produced and co-wrote the singles "Control", which was set for release in early 2006.
 The single is being co-produced and released by Jens Kindervater, former A&R for Alphabet City, who has started a new label, Kick Fresh Recordings.

 In early 2008, Damae wrote and sang the vocals for the 4Clubbers track "Try and Try".
 Further solo singles, "Not Over You" written by Kylie Minogues's UK Top Songwriter Karen Poole and "Never Be Lonely" were recorded at the famous Murlyn Music studios (Madonna, Britney Spears) in Stockholm and were set for release through Ministry of Sound.

 Damae also featured on the gold selling album "Sehnsucht"/Desire" by Schiller in 2008 on the track "Lonely".
 Damae will feature on Darren Bailie's (from Guru Josh Project) new single set for release in early 2010 called "Ocean of Love".
 February 2010 saw the release of Damae's collaboration with Alex Guesta on the track "Perfect Day".
 In October 2010 Damae featured on Dj Falk's track "Jaana".